Reviews You Can Rely On

 Shredding

-Continuing its downward trend, the Black+Decker performed worse at shredding than pureeing.
-We evaluated its shredding capabilities with cheese, potatoes, and carrots and compared the adjustability of shredding settings to the other models.
-It only offers a medium shred setting, and the feed tube was too small to fit a 2lb block of cheese, requiring us to slice it in half lengthwise.
+The Black+Decker performed worse at shredding than pureeing.
+It only offers a medium shred setting, and the feed tube was too small to fit a 2 lb block of cheese, requiring us to slice it in half lengthwise.
 A large portion of the cheese crumbled rather than shredded, and there were copious amounts stuck in the space between the lid and the shredding disc.
-However, the 50% of the cheese that was shredded properly was of acceptable quality, though the machine sounded like it might break throughout this.
+However, 50% of the cheese that was shredded properly was of acceptable quality, though the machine sounded like it might break throughout this.

 black+decker 8-cup - the black+decker had some large chunks remaining un-shredded.